RobRendell/gTove/implemented.md

 * Fix bug: set GM flag correctly when opening a saved tabletop belonging to another GM.
 * Make other GM's saved tabletops use their Google Avatar as their thumbnail in tabletop browser.
 * Pieces roster improvement: show a fraction with a denominator of 0 as "full" or "up/down X".
+### Version 415
+* Pieces roster values: setting the denominator of fractions to/from 0 treats the numerator as an adjustment (i.e. if a piece has a fraction of -10/0 and then the denominator is set to 50, the value becomes 40/50).
+* Make fractions default to a denominator of 0.
+* Make pieces roster read-only when GM is not connected.
+* Make pieces roster column sort order ignore case differences.
+* Display dice pool total in dice bag.